selik44/afflicto/readme.md

 - gentlestyle: fix table.bordered to not style child tables.
 - fetch product images of child products for compound products automatically.
 - implement popups
-- fix discount rate in the orders items array (2000 should be 20 etc)
+- fix discount rate in the orders items array (2000 should be 20)
 - fix the name parsing when generating a user from a klarna order
 - make discounts calculate for rounded prices (inc vat)
 - fix input-append css